How it Works

 **College in the High School students must maintain a minimum UMC G.P.A of 2.0 each term to continue enrollment at UMC.
 Each term with a GPA below a 2.0 will be followed by a one term suspension.

 The participating High School is responsible in confirming that a student has met the above requirements prior to admission and registration in the CIHS program via official high school transcripts.
-UMC retains the right to run audits of program eligibility as needed.
+UMN Crookston retains the right to run audits of program eligibility as needed.

 Current CIHS instructors receive continuous communication via site visits, campus visits, email, mail and the phone for ongoing processes, professional development, campus news, dates and deadlines, academic content, instruction materials, etc. This communication and collaboration ensures that CIHS courses administered through the University of Minnesota Crookston reflect the pedagogical, theoretical and philosophical orientation of each academic department.

 Collaboration is ensured via campus visits, site visits and communication in general.
-Since the school year 2011-2012, site visits are conducted on a three year rotating calendar for disciplines with a larger number of courses offered, and one or two year rotating calendar for disciplines with fewer courses offered.
-Instructors new to CIHS receive and engage in a site visit by a faculty mentor during their inaugural year of instruction; this typically occurs during their first semester.
+Since the school year 2011-2012, site visits are conducted on a three - four year rotating calendar for courses offered.
+Instructors new to CIHS receive and engage in an orientation by their faculty mentor before their inaugural year of instruction; they have ongoing communications their first semester.
 The CIHS Coordinator works with each CIHS Instructor and the academic department to coordinate the completion of site visits.

 Site visits include general academic communication, student Q & A, academic content, pedagogical collaboration, including assessment and outcomes in addition to the general collegiate environment tasks of admission, registration, scholarships, transcript information etc.